melvinlee/workshops/INSTRUCTOR_NOTES.md

 1. Click back to 'Basic Settings'.
 1. Click the 'Create' button at the bottom.
 1. Wait about 15-20 minutes.
 When your machines are done building you'll see a little notification icon in the upper right corner.
+1. Resulting DNS names (for use with RDP connection) will follow the structure `<PREFIX>000.centralus.cloudapp.azure.com` and will increment (e.g., <PREFIX>000, <PREFIX>001, and so on).
-1. Distribute the public URLs, username, and password to your students.
+1. Distribute the public DNS, username, and password to your students.

 ### Optional Workstation DNS Names:
 Use the se-classroom-lab terraform code to give your workstations custom *hashidemos.io* DNS names: https://github.com/hashicorp/se-classroom-lab